JGCRI/hector/README.md

 The primary source of Hector model documentation is the Github [wiki](https://github.com/JGCRI/hector/wiki).
 The code is also well documented with [Doxygen](http://doxygen.org)-style comments.
 A formal model description paper ([Hartin et al. 2015](http://www.geosci-model-dev-discuss.net/7/7075/2014/gmdd-7-7075-2014.html)) documents its science internals and performance relative to observed data, [CMIP5](http://cmip-pcmdi.llnl.gov/cmip5/), and [MAGICC](http://www.magicc.org).

-This work is supported by the U.S. Department of Energy, Office of Science, [Integrated Assessment Research Program](http://science.energy.gov/ber/research/cesd/integrated-assessment-of-global-climate-change/).
-The Pacific
-Northwest National Laboratory is operated for DOE by Battelle Memorial Institute under contract DE-AC05-76RL01830.
+This work is supported by the [Integrated Assessment Research Program](http://science.energy.gov/ber/research/cesd/integrated-assessment-of-global-climate-change/) of the Office of Science, U.S. Department of Energy.
+The Pacific Northwest National Laboratory is operated for DOE by Battelle Memorial Institute under contract DE-AC05-76RL01830.